-At the EAA Chapter office we find that the most successful chapters have a Facebook page along with a regular EAA website.
-If you want to engage younger members, the best way is to recruit where your perspective members are, and Facebook provides that opportunity.
+At the EAA Chapters Office we find that the most successful chapters have a Facebook page along with a regular EAA website.
+If you want to engage younger members, the best way is to recruit where your prospective members are, and Facebook provides that opportunity.
 There are no costs associated with creating a Facebook page.